fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 heading: Create a Chart Using ASP.NET in FusionCharts
 ---

+> We have released FusionCharts.NET which brings the seamless support of FusionCharts JavaScript charting library to Microsoft .NET Framework.
+Download it now to take advantage of the following powerful features:

+> 1. Provide raw data and FusionCharts.NET automatically converts the data into JSON.
+> 2. Dynamically slice and dice data to derive insights using the [data engine](/fusioncharts-aspnet-visualization/data-engine/data-engine-overview).
+> 3. All methods and properties are available in Visual Studio intellisense.
+> 4. ...and many more

+> Get it now.
+Click [here](/fusioncharts-aspnet-visualization/getting-started/install-fusioncharts-net)!

 ## Overview

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple server-side **ASP.NET** wrapper for FusionCharts.
 The `FusionCharts server-side ASP.NET` wrapper lets you easily add rich and interactive charts to any ASP.NET project.
 Using the wrapper, you can create charts in your browsers, without writing any JavaScript code.